-maugural dinner and meeting of the Walsall Rotary (lub, and was atlended by several of those who are prominently conpected with the Birmingham Club. and who have assisted in the formation of the local organisation, including Mr. C. A. Smith texpresidenti, who took the chair, Messra.
+of the Rotary movement as explained to a representative gathering of local and professional men, held in the Oak Room of the Picture; House on Wednesday evening.
+It was the maugural dinner and meeting of the (lub, and was attended by several who are of those prominently COD pected with the Birmingham Club. and who have assisted in the: formation of the local organisation, including Mr. C. A. Smith texpresidenti, who took the chair, Messra.
 A. L. Matthison (president), F. R.